 The truth of the matter is if you really, really want a Birkin - all roads lead to Paris.

 You have the highest probability of scoring one in their Rue St Honore boutique.
-You go into the store, do a bit of light shopping - maybe a belt or a bracelet - I never said this adventure would be inexpensive!
+You go into the store, do a bit of light shopping - maybe a belt or a bracelet - I never said this adventure would be inexpensive.
 Then as you are about to pay casually ask the assistant - "Have any Birkins come in today?"
-Don't ever make the mistake of walking up cold and asking "Can I buy a Birkin?" because you will most likely be fobbed of with genteel sarcasm.
+Don't ever make the mistake of walking up cold and asking straight up if you can buy a Birkin because you will most likely be fobbed off with genteel sarcasm.

 Disclaimer: It is not a sure-shot method but it does increase your chances - and obviously the more 'pre-shopping' you do - the higher the possibility that your request will be answered positively...

 If you are friends with someone who owns a Birkin (or two) - find out where she got hers and how likely is she to introduce you to her dealer a.k.a shop assistant.
-If she's a good friend - she will ;)
+If she's a good friend - she will.
+This process isn’t an easy one, obviously.

 Procuring a Birkin is not really rocket science - its simply a matter of understanding the system - once you have one, the next one is a bit easier.